BrunoGarofalo/assignment3/README.md

-git remote add origin <gitHub SSH> #to connect to the remote repository from VSC terminal git remote -v # to check that the remote repository was added git branch -m master main # to change master branch name to main git add . git status # to check which files have been modified but not committed git commit -m "Complete Module X"
+git remote add origin <gitHub SSH> #to connect to the remote repository from VSC terminal git remote -v # to check that the remote repository was added git branch -m master main # to change master branch name to main cp -r ../module2_is601/.github/ . #to copy github to the project folder git add . git status # to check which files have been modified but not committed git commit -m "Complete Module X"